tomatotxt/bypasses/README.md

     *   This script helps bypass "Work.ink" link shorteners.

 You can check which scripts are installed and active by clicking the Tampermonkey icon in your browser and selecting "Dashboard".
+***
+ ### How to Use the Auto Volcano Next Script
+ Once the script is installed in Tampermonkey, you don't need to do anything else.
+Just go to a Volcano key system link, and the script will automatically bypass it for you.
+No clicks or any other actions are required on your part.